Relativistic BGK hydrodynamics: Non-equilibrium correction to the distribution function

 and similarly for anti-particles.
 In the above expression, the coefficients $B_{\Pi}$, $B_{n}$ and $B_{\pi}$ needs to be determined using Eq.~\eqref{Beq2}, up to first order in derivatives.
-To that end, we substitute the expression for $\delta f_1$ in Eq.~\eqref{dele} to obtain
+At this point, we note that some discussion is due on the choice of the structure of $\delta f_1$.
+In general, we may write $\delta f_1 = \phi_1 f_0$, with,